bazelbuild/bazel/site/docs/skylark/deploying.md

 title: Deploying new Skylark rules
 ---

-# Deploying new Skylark rules
+# Deploying new rules

-This documentation is for Skylark rule writers who are planning to make their rules available to others.
+This documentation is for rule writers who are planning to make their rules available to others.

 ## Hosting and naming rules